 Insulin resistance means having high insulin.
 It’s also called metabolic syndrome or pre-diabetes.
 The best way to test for insulin resistance is to measure the hormone insulin, not glucose.

-👉🏽Tip: For more information about insulin testing, see my insulin blog post and Chapter 7 in Period Repair Manual.
+💡Tip: For more information about insulin testing, see my book Metabolism Repair for Women.

 If your insulin is high, then high insulin is driving your high androgens, and you have insulin-resistant PCOS.

-The treatment of insulin-resistant PCOS is to reverse insulin resistance with diet, exercise, and supplements like magnesium and inositol.
+The treatment of insulin-resistant PCOS is to reverse insulin resistance with all the strategies I discuss in my new book about insulin resistance.

 If you’re certain you do not have insulin resistance, let’s move on.
 Did your symptoms start when coming off the pill?